 6. Is the College still open?

-Yes, since the beginning of the Fall semester, the College welcomes several students every day who have courses on campus.
+Since the beginning of the Fall 2021 semester, the College welcomes its students every day on campus.
 All sanitary measures are in place to provide you with a safe and secure environment:

 For more information, your can visit the Government of Canada Web page.